visit-dav/visit/src/doc/cli_manual/functions.rst

   DeletePlotKeyframe(plotIndex, frame)

-plotIndex : type
+plotIndex : integer
     A zero-based integer value corresponding to a plot's index in the plot list.

-frame : type
+frame : integer
     A zero-based integer value corresponding to a plot keyframe at a particular animation frame.

-return value : integer
-    DeletePlotKeyframe does not return a value.

 **Description:**